 The Woody Meadows Pilot Plantings Species selection Woody Meadow Pilot Plantings In 2016 we installed two Woody Meadows as pilot plantings in a collaborative project with the City of Melbourne, the Trawalla Foundation, the Royal Botanical Gardens of Victoria and the University of Sheffield.
-This research established two (180 m) plots in the City of Melbourne, which have thrived over three years with minimal maintenance.
+This research established two (180 m2) plots in the City of Melbourne, which have thrived over three years with minimal maintenance.
 The woody meadow pilot plantings were designed as a three-layer community to replicate the structure of shrub-based natural ecosystems and provide visual interest.
 Shrubs were chosen for each layer based on their height at maturity: - 1) Base layer (shrubs <1 m) - 2) Bump layer (shrubs 1-2 m) - 3) Emergent layer (shrubs >2 m) The base layer provides ground coverage and reduces weeds.
 The bump layer provides the most visual impact and fewer emergent species are used due to their size.
 The woody meadow is maintained by coppicing every 1-3 years to promote flowering and dense canopies to exclude weeds.
-Coppicing is hard-pruning of the entire plant (10-20 cm above the ground).
+Coppicing is hardpruning of the entire plant (10-20 cm above the ground).
 Australian shrublands are highly diverse and occur on nutrient-poor soils, making them ideal templates for low-input meadow plantings.
 Many of these shrubs are also extremely tolerant of disturbance and can resprout after damage from fire, herbivory, flooding or drought.
 This ability to resprout makes Australian shrubs perfectly suited to coppicing.
 We used literature from horticulture and ecology to come up with a list of potential species suitable for coppicing in Woody Meadows.
 This resulted in 1,200 species and a shortlist of 287 species which were reviewed by an expert panel (Paul Thompson, Rodger Elliot, Scott Watson, Digby Growns, John Arnott and Warren Worboys).
 A final list of 21 species were chosen for the Woody Meadows based on their capacity to reshoot after coppicing and drought tolerance.
 Plants were contract grown by nurseries and we recommend 9-12 month lead time for ordering plants.
-Species planted at the City of Melbourne Pilot Plantings Base layer Goodenia ovata 'Gold Cover' Dampiera alata Veronica arenaria Banksia spinulosa subsp. spinulosa Grevillea lanigera 'Mini Prostrate' Beaufortia sparsa Xanthosia rotundifolia Melaleuca thymifolia 'Pink Lace' Callistemon 'Little John' Veronica perfoliata Astartea fascicularis Philotheca myoporoides subsp. myoporoides Bump layer Calothamnus quadrifidus Acacia acinacea Melaleuca nesophila 'Little Nessie' Grevillea 'Coconut Ice' Eucalyptus latens 'Moon Lagoon' Leptospermum polygalifolium 'Cardwell' Emergent layer Eucalyptus preissiana Alyogyne huegelii Eucalyptus caesia Species for other plantings should be chosen on the basis of their known horticultural tolerances and ability to resprout.
+Species planted at the City of Melbourne Pilot Plantings Base layer Goodenia ovata 'Gold Cover' Dampiera alata Veronica arenaria Banksia spinulosa subsp. spinulosa Grevillea lanigera 'Mini Prostrate' Beaufortia sparsa Xanthosia rotundifolia Melaleuca thymifolia 'Pink Lace' Callistemon 'Little John' Veronica perfoliata Astartea fascicularis Philotheca myoporoides subsp. myoporoides Bump layer Calothamnus quadrifidus Acacia acinacea Melaleuca nesophila 'Little Nessie' Grevillea 'Coconut Ice' Eucalyptus latens 'Moon Lagoon' Leptospermum polygalifolium 'Cardwell' Emergent layer Eucalyptus preissiana Alyogyne huegelii Eucalyptus caesia (cont.)

+Species for other plantings should be chosen on the basis of their known horticultural tolerances and ability to resprout.
 We recommend planting mixtures of 10-15 species for Woody Meadows.
-Copyright © Copyright University of Melbourne 2020.
-Copyright in this publication is owned by the University and no part of it may be reproduced without the permission of the University.
-CRICOS PROVIDER CODE: 00116K Published by: Green Infrastructure Research Group Photography: C. Farrell Disclaimer The University has used its best endeavours to ensure that material contained in this ensure that material contained in this publication was correct at the time of printing.
-The University gives no warranty and accepts no responsibility for the accuracy or completeness of information and the University reserves the right to make changes without notice at any time in its absolute discretion.
-The University reserves the right to make changes to the programs advertised as appropriate.
-Intellectual property For further information refer to: www.unimelb.edu.au/governance/statutes
+Contact c.farrell@unimelb.edu.au https://woodymeadow.unimelb.edu.au/